lylo/pagecord/CONTRIBUTIONS.md

 Issues can be raised of course, thank you.

-At some I'd like to find one or two contributors to help out, especially with the hosting side of things.
-They would need to be active users and supporters of the product.
+At some point I'd like to find one or two contributors to help out, especially with the design/UX as well as the app hosting side of things.
+Would be great if they were active users of the product.

 ## Support the project